North Atlantic Right Whale

 North Atlantic right whales face many threats, including climate change which may alter their migratory patterns and feeding areas, vessel strikes, entanglement in fishing gear, and the impacts of ocean noise on their ability to communicate, find food, and navigate.
 Two of these threats, entanglement in fishing gear and vessel strikes, are the causes of the majority of the serious injuries and mortalities in the ongoing North Atlantic Right Whale Unusual Mortality Event.

-We are currently developing a Species in the Spotlight 5-Year Priority Actions plan that builds on the recovery plan and details the focused efforts that are needed from 2021–2025.
+We developed a Species in the Spotlight 2021-2025 Priority Action Plan that builds on the recovery plan and details the focused efforts that are needed from 2021–2025.
+The identified priorities incorporate input from our North Atlantic Right Whale Northeast and Southeast U.S. Implementation Teams.
+These actions include:

 For information on our many efforts, including our recovery plan, implementation teams, critical habitat designations, vessel strike reduction, fishing gear entanglement reduction, and stranding responses, to help North Atlantic right whales recover, visit our conservation and management page.